zhijie-berkeley/matplotlib/INSTALL.rst

 /path/to/anaconda/.../site-packages and their DYLD_FALLBACK_LIBRARY_PATH
 must include /path/to/anaconda/lib.

 .. _build_windows:

 Building on Windows
 -------------------

 The Python shipped from https://www.python.org is compiled with Visual Studio 2008 for versions before 3.3, Visual Studio 2010 for 3.3 and 3.4, and Visual Studio 2015 for 3.5 and 3.6.
-Python extensions are recommended to be compiled with the same compiler.
+Python extensions should be compiled with the same compiler.

 Since there is no canonical Windows package manager, the methods for building FreeType, zlib, and libpng from source code are documented as a build script at `matplotlib-winbuild <https://github.com/jbmohler/matplotlib-winbuild>`_.

 There are a few possibilities to build Matplotlib on Windows: